 So does that make Broccolini a diminutive of a diminutive?
 Not exactly.
 That word, referring to a hybrid of broccoli and Chinese broccoli that has long, thin stems and yellow florets, was coined as a trademark.

 Although they are native to the Mediterranean region, Brussels sprouts are believed to have been grown in and around Belgium as early as 1200, which might explain their connection to the city of Brussels.
+It is useful to bear this etymology in mind when writing the word, as it may help in avoiding the common mistake of spelling it as Brussel sprout.
+The initial word may be found with either a capitalized or a lower case B; sprout is always written in lower case.

 Related to the cabbage and cauliflower, the Brussels sprout plant is cultivated for its edible small roundish green buds, which grow on its stem and resemble miniature cabbages.